On Choosing the Poems

 +Vatican too rare

 Link to EDA manuscript.
 Originally in Poems: Packet VI, Fascicle 18, dated ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, MA.
 First published in Unpublished Poems (1935), 33, from the fascicle (B), as three stanzas of 6, 16, and 7 lines, with the alternative not adopted.

 Cristanne Miller notes that this poem, which Dickinson placed at the head of the Fascicle, has a complicated ancestry.
 It

 responds to Oliver Wendell Holmes’s 1858 “Contentment,” which revised John Quincy Adams’s famous “The Wants of Man” (1841), itself a response to Oliver Goldsmith’s 1765 ballad, “The Hermit.”
 ED probably knew all three poems.

-We also might include in this list Henry David Thoreau’s Chapter 2 from Walden (1854), “Where I Lived and What I Lived For.”
+We also might include in this list Chapter 2 from Henry David Thoreau’s Walden (1854), “Where I Lived and What I Lived For.”

 Entering this masculine rhetorical space, Dickinson rewrites the poetic topos of what is necessary for contentment, and it is worth comparing her list (thoughts, One/Two Heart, some company, books, artwork, flowers, a bird for song, a landscape) to what the male poets find necessary.
 Also, she expresses her pursuit of contentment in a form of unstable rhythm and meter.
 The first stanza begins with a series of trimeter lines rhyming, loosely, aabccb, but that regularity flees by the second stanza and we get only echoes of it in the rest of the poem.